ramtinJ95/Mywiki/How to enchance productivity and focus.md

 in the list so no information is ever lost, but we only have to care about the top 3 things until one of them is done.
 Fucking beautiful way of working.

+Tool 6 multi scale planning.
+Planning on 3 different scales, daily weekly quartly.
+So have a big plan for the quarter like what objectives you want to hit have some reminders to yourself about what matters.
+Then every week you look at your quartly plan and think what in my quartly plan can i make progress on this week given the reality of this weeks schedule.
+Also the weekly plan is the planning that you actually look at the calendar and can move stuff around weekly.
+At the daily planning level you do time blocking, where you basically block in the time you have during a day and then decide what you will be doing within those blocks.
+And what to do in each block is then informed by your weekly plan.

+Tool 7 shutdown ritual.
+You have to close all loops, think of it as a review period, look at your inbox, look at your plan and your calendar.
+Make sure there is nothing urgent that did not get dealt with and that there is nothing that is just in your head that you dont want to forget but its not written down somewhere.
+Build up a sense of what you are going to do tomorrow, note that you dont have to do the entire daily planning for tomorrow here but get a sense for what it is that you are going to do tomorrow.
+Come up with a phrase or an action that you say or do or write down that indicates the end of the work day.
+Once this particular thing is done then no more effort or thought should be dedicated to work, and any thoughts during the evening that comes up regarding work you should just say to yourself that you did the thing and you would not have done that thing if you did not already think through everything etc. This is a cognitive behavioural therapy way of making yourself leave work at work etc.

 ---